 As for the packaging, it’s all either reusable or recyclable.

-Allplants uses recycled denim offcuts for insulation.
-You can return these to be re-used by taking them to your local Collect+ point.
+allplants uses recycled denim offcuts for insulation.
+You can return the insulation and the box to allplants be re-used by taking them to your local Collect+ point.
+The postage is free.

 Please bear in mind that I’m not a photographer!
 I took the photos with my iPhone and haven’t edited them because I want to show you what the food looks like in real life, not how good it can look in a photo.